WalletWasabi/WasabiDoc/docs/building-wasabi/CodingConventions.md

 **DO** follow [ReactiveUI's Subscription Disposing Conventions](https://reactiveui.net/docs/guidelines/framework/dispose-your-subscriptions).

-**DO** dispose your subscription if you are referencing another object.
+**DO** dispose Your subscription if You are referencing another object.
 **DO** use the `.DisposeWith()` method.

 ```cs